spetlr-org/spetlr/README.md

 # NEWS

+Start Supporting DBR LTS14.3: [Follow the PR.](https://github.com/spetlr-org/spetlr/pull/177).
+- Cluster test submission with spetlr-tools
+- Upgrade to Python 3.10
-Start Supporting LTS14.3.
-[Follow the PR.](https://github.com/spetlr-org/spetlr/pull/177).
-Cluster test submissions requires this LTS version, but the library (except SQL connection with ODBC) still supports older LTS versions after 9.1.
+- The spetlr library (probably except SQL connection with ODBC) still supports older LTS versions between 9.1 and 13.3, but only 14.3 is tested.
+- SQL ODBC driver version 18 is suppoetd
+- CosmosDB connector is compatible with DBR LTS14.3

 # Table of Contents